tock/tock-www/_posts/2025-09-07-talking-tock-62.md

    This instance is not active because it is not bound to a thread.
 Any attempts to use the contained value will fail.

-2. `SingleThreadValue::bind_to_thread()` binds the value to the thread that called `bind_to_thread()`.
+2. `SingleThreadValue::bind_to_thread(value)` initializes the value and binds the value to the thread that called `bind_to_thread()`.
 This binding means that only this thread can access the contained value.
 Any attempt to access the value from a different thread will fail.

 After these two steps the value can be soundly used as a global value by the thread that bound it.